375-351-Great Vocals

 Writer/Composer: Sammy Cahn / Jule Styne (1947)

-It’s hard to imagine an American actress/singer with a more beautiful voice than Miss Grayson, a coloratura soprano, trained in Opera.
+It’s hard to imagine an American actress / singer with a more beautiful voice than Miss Grayson, a coloratura soprano, trained in Opera.
 But her looks, charm, and easy-going nature was front and center as an interpreter of American song.
 This selection from the Movie Musical was her forte, and she excelled.
 Originally written for Sinatra, but reprised by her later in the film, it became a Jazz standard.
-Among the most beautiful voices of 1940 /1950s, she overwhelmed audiences with her crystal-clear vocals, beautiful vibrato and screen presence.
+Among the most beautiful voices of 1940s and 1950s, she overwhelmed audiences with her crystal-clear vocals, her beautiful vibrato and captivating screen presence.
 One the great voices of the 20th, or any century!…Shimmering with Exquisite Beauty!

-Link to the number in the movie, It Happened in Brooklyn in 1943.
+Link - The movie clip, It Happened in Brooklyn in 1943.

 352. MOONDANCE (1970)